Contracting to Buy

 The documents that may be included with a purchase contract are summarized below.
 If you have any questions, please don’t hesitate to ask me or to consult legal counsel.

-Designated as either New Loan or Cash at Closing, this document is the Colorado Real Estate Commission Approved form for all Realtor-related real-estate purchases.
+- Contract to Buy and Sell Real Estate: This document is the Colorado Real Estate Commission Approved form for all Realtor-related real-estate purchases.

-This document is an authorization of the Buyer and Seller to employ a title company to research title, provide title insurance, hold and disburse monies, and conduct the real estate and loan closing.
+- Closing Instructions: This document is an authorization of the Buyer and Seller to employ a title company to research title, provide title insurance, hold and disburse monies, and conduct the real estate and loan closing.

-This document provides a disclosure of the property’s known physical condition to the best of the seller’s actual knowledge and is supplemented by the Colorado Mold Disclosure, Lead-Based Paint Disclosure and, in the event of a corporate relocation sale, corporate addenda describing the condition of the property.
+- Seller’s Property Disclosure: This document provides a disclosure of the property’s known physical condition to the best of the seller’s actual knowledge and is supplemented by the Colorado Mold Disclosure, Lead-Based Paint Disclosure and, in the event of a corporate relocation sale, corporate addenda describing the condition of the property.
 Also falling under this category of disclosure would be Improvement Location Certificates, Building Reports, Engineering Reports, repair receipts and other documentation describing the property’s physical condition.

-Enforcement of Colorado Real Estate Law E-41, this document indicates the source of marketed measurements and who may or may not have measured the property.
+- Square Footage Disclosure: This document indicates the source of marketed measurements and who may or may not have measured the property.
 Buyer is advised that if precise square footage is of concern, it is the buyer’s responsibility to verify by the Off-Record Matters Deadline.

-This document is a seller’s disclosure stating knowledge or non-knowledge of mold in the subject property.
+- Mold Disclosure: This document is a seller’s disclosure stating knowledge or non-knowledge of mold in the subject property.

 What is the Risk?

 If the seller accepts your offer, it becomes a legally binding contract.
 Then you and the seller will be subject to “remedies in case of default” if you cancel the contract when you no longer have the right to cancel.
-Think of this as your wager, but a wager where you completely control the outcome.
+Think of the earnest money as your wager, but a wager where you completely control the outcome.
 Because the contract gives you dates, opportunities and deadlines to investigate, object and terminate for everything, a default of contract should not happen.
 However, say you lie on your loan application to the lender—this would be a breach of contract, and the seller could exercise their default remedy.
 Another example of defaulting would be changing your mind about buying after all objection deadlines are exhausted.

 When writing the contract, you can select liquidated damages or specific performance.
-Liquidated damages doesn’t sound like fun, but it is the “soft route”—the seller can keep your earnest money (your wager) and nothing else.
-Specific performance is the “hard route”—the seller can keep your earnest money and sue you for the purchase price and damages.
+Liquidated damages doesn’t sound like fun, but it is the “soft route” the seller can keep your earnest money (your wager) and nothing else.
+Specific performance is the “hard route” the seller can keep your earnest money and sue you for the purchase price and damages.
 Specific performance sounds risky for the buyer; however, you control the level of risk.
 If you have no intention of defaulting, the risk is low, and an offer written specific performance is perceived by the seller as a stronger offer than one written liquidated damages.

 Presenting the Offer